 Now, I understand the need to be prudent in this area—to deeply respect the religious freedom of others—but, it’s not my agenda as a Christian to undermine or convince anyone.
 I simply share what I have learned from experience as a way to provide perspective for others.
 It’s their responsibility to continue and God’s responsibility to do what He has promised.
 That is the journey of faith.

-Why are we so adamantly refuse to welcome faith as the foundation of our lives?
+Why do we so adamantly refuse to welcome faith as the foundation of our lives?

 Perhaps it’s the stigma of religion, but if you take an honest look at some of the greatest personal development minds of our time—Zig Ziglar, Andy Andrews, John Maxwell, Jim Collins, Jim Rohn—they all profess a Christian faith.
 And while their books may be traditionally listed under the “personal development” heading, thus making it safe for our corporate palate and for the publishing companies to make money, what’s really beneath their principles?